Integrated Academic and Clinical training programme in Psychiatry at Severn Postgraduate Medical Education and the University of Bristol

 Education in Health Sciences

-In September 2017 we introduced a new medical undergraduate curriculum (known as MB21), building on a solid foundation of research-led teaching and practical application in healthcare settings across the South West region.
-This allows us the opportunity to learn from, and incorporate the social, technological and scientific changes that are increasingly influencing the way healthcare services are delivered in the 21st Century.
-We also provide a range of postgraduate taught programmes and postgraduate research opportunities.
+These are dynamic and exciting times for the teaching of professional health programmes in Bristol.
+In 2017 we introduced a new medical undergraduate curriculum, building on a solid foundation of research-led teaching and practical application in healthcare settings across the South West region.
+This will give us the opportunity to learn from and incorporate the social, technological and scientific changes that are increasingly influencing the way healthcare services are delivered in the 21st Century.

+We also provide a number of intercalated BSc options for our medical students as well as a range of PGT and PGR programmes, including an MRes in partnership with the Faculty of Biomedical Sciences.
 Bristol Veterinary School has recently launched a new curriculum and currently offers three undergraduate degrees and one taught Masters programme, with postgraduate research opportunities and certificate-level courses also available.
-All are delivered by academics who publish research regularly and share their research activity through their teaching.
+All are delivered by academics who publish research regularly and share their cutting-edge research activity through their teaching.

 Research in Health Sciences